crashkonijn/GOAP/Package/Documentation/Introduction/Setup.md

 # Setup

 ## Goal
 In this tutorial we will create a simple GOAP system that will make an agent wander around when idle.
-The agent can also pickup apples and eat them.
+The agent can also pick up apples and eat them.
 The agent will only eat apples when it's hungry.

 ## Setup in Unity